 Page 52 (Guam's Career and Technical Education Five Year State Plan 2008-2013, as extended) describes procedures to fund eligible institutions/providers.
-The State Agency Office (SAO) will publish a Notice of Availability in the major newspapers within Guam and on GCC's Web site (www.guamcc.edu).
-A grant proposal/application (hard or printed copy) may be obtained at the SAO - Guam Community College, One Sesame Street, Mangilao Guam 96913, Student Services and Administration Building, room 2209 or electronically via the GCC Web site.
-Eligible providers shall submit a grant proposal via personal or courier delivery (an original and two copies of the original) in the required format and content (information and assurances) to the State Agency Office.
-"Internal" applicants (GCC's faculty/staff) should submit a proposal to the Dean's Office at least five (5) consecutive business days prior to the submission deadline - the date and time SAO must receive the application.
+The State Agency Office will publish a Notice of Availability in the major newspapers within Guam and on GCC's Web site (www.guamcc.edu).
+A grant proposal application (hard copy) may be obtained at the State Agency Office - Guam Community College, Student Services and Administration Building, room 2209 or electronically via the Web site.
+Eligible providers shall submit a written grant proposal (original and two copies) in the required format and content (information and assurances) to the State Agency Office.
+Note: "Internal" applicants (GCC's faculty/staff) must ensure that the grant proposal is received by the Dean's Office at least five (5) business days prior to the State Agency's submission deadline.